johnatos7/liken/README.md

 liken
 =====

-An Android social app that lets you to find people with mutual interests in any topics, just by asking and answering quesitons!
+Liken is a social mobile app where you can meet likeminded people through the discovery of common topics of discussion.
+Post messages, images, videos, and questions, then see how others respond to you!
+Or, respond to what others have posted, and see if you match up!!

 Go to the playstore: https://play.google.com/store/apps/details?id=com.liken&hl=en

 (NOTE: the AWS service has been terminated hence the web server of this app is no longer operating.)